nextgis/nextgisweb/doc/internal/jsrealm.rst

    Web extension packages like ``nextgisweb_qgis``).
 These packages are located under ``nodepkg`` subdirectories of corresponding components.

-2. These packages are joined into one big Yarn workspace root, and Node packages become Yarn workspaces.
+2. These packages are joined into one big pnpm workspace root, and Node packages become pnpm workspaces.
 It looks like working with monorepository on multiple libraries but in multiple source code repositories.

 3. There is a modular Webpack config on top of that.
 Some Node packages can